 - keep premises, equipment and transportation vehicles effectively cleaned, sanitised and in good repair to ensure the eggs are not made unsafe or unsuitable.

 Sheds and equipment, if not cleaned properly, can add to the bacterial load and increase the risk of eggs becoming contaminated.
 To maintain clean and hygienic premises:

 - thoroughly clean and disinfect shed and equipment at batch depletion, including internal surfaces of sheds and brooding areas (sheds)

-- prevent wild birds, rodents and pets from entering the shed, areas where birds and pullets range and where eggs are processed or stored
+- prevent wild birds, rodents, and pets from entering the shed, areas where hens and pullets range and where eggs are processed or stored

 - control pests and their breeding areas, including removing breeding grounds for flies and baiting for rodents.